f-droid/fdroid-website/_posts/2018-07-12-this-week-in-fdroid-w28.md

 * Mats Sjöberg writes about [simplifying his digital life](https://sjoberg.fi/blog/simplify.html), explaining how he makes do without Google and keeps internet distractions at bay.
 If you'd like to have less stress and more free time, you should definitely give it a read.

-* A german public transportation app, Öffi, was removed from Google's Play Store, for unclear reasons.
+* A German public transportation app, Öffi, was removed from Google's Play Store, for unclear reasons.
 More information in [this article](https://heise.de/-4104626) (in German).
 The app is now offered on the author's web site as well as through a private F-Droid repository.
 Please be aware that this repository is not under F-Droid's control, and that Öffi is not open source.
 There's a push going to get the author to open source it, however.
 Meanwhile, [Transportr](https://f-droid.org/app/de.grobox.liberario) is a reasonable alternative which _is_ free software.

 * There may or may not be a source of F-Droid swag (shirts) soon.
 Stay tuned!